French national kidnapped in northern Nigeria

 However, abductions in the oil-region tend to be carried out by criminal gangs for ransom, rather than by extremists.
 It is a multi-million dollar business and victims are usually released.

-Additional reporting by Augustine Madu in Kano, Isaac Abrak in Kaduna and Alexandria Sage in Paris; Editing by Daniel Flynn, Mark John and Sophie Hares
+Additional reporting by Augustine Madu in Kano and Isaac Abrak in Kaduna; Editing by Daniel Flynn, Mark John and Andrew Osborn